xtiannd/xtiand.github.io/index.md

 ![image](LKXsnNIhT0e1mAz5AEvxog_d363c94e0a4f4a8b90b0be403f6ee1f1_mMBaLWLyXG2omYBcSdjuR8y5_S59zow1ZEPYdjNyJzA1B0r55nI9KmDosI8QHXcEwE51NxM3N5gNtMgSOyVDHyJVLZvZA7_jJtkzUKfxuqFUJPHs57vVVES-LbG5teR8eir4idaqsxFaYJhhVJZn-a_S-txb7zQNIZq07XESgSkqDHuzfvALfYk3.png)

-In the DNS and ICMP log, I find the following information:
+In the DNS and ICMP log, I found the following information:

 1. The first two lines of the log file show the initial outgoing request from your computer to the DNS server requesting the IP address of yummyrecipesforme.com.
 This request is sent in a UDP packet.